stevemckinney/iamsteve/data/blog/00116-three-ways-to-export-svg-in-illustrator.md

 date: "2016-03-08T07:30:00+00:00"
 lastmod: "2017-02-08T19:41:21+00:00"
 summary: "Here’s a quick tip of all the ways you can export SVG in Illustrator.
 Each have their conveniences, advantages and disadvantages.
 It’s entirely up to you which you use, there isn’t really a bad way."
-metadesc: The different ways you can use Adobe Illustrator to export SVG.
+metadesc: "The different ways you can use Adobe Illustrator to export SVG.
 Copy and paste, export and save as."
 theme: "#fefbed"
 tags: ["Design"]
 categories: ["Design"]